IndrajeetPatil/kittyR/README.md

 and then get back to work again.

-May these kitties bring some joy and amusement during your stressful data digging jobs!
+May these kitties bring some joy and amusement during your stressful data cleaning jobs! 😊

 # Installation

-The package is only available on `GitHub`:
+The package is available only on `GitHub`:

 ``` r
 remotes::install_github("IndrajeetPatil/kittyR")